dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 Actions that can be performed in the Assetbar:

 - Drag and dropping an object or material directly into the scene.
-- Click a item to link/append it to the scene.
+- Click on an item to link/append it to the scene.
 - Open the context menu of a item for further interaction:

   Open Authors Website
      Opens the link that the author has specified in a web browser.
   Show Assets by Author
      Shows all assets uploaded by the author of the selected 3D model.
   Replace Active Models